LithiraJK/node.js-express-jwt-backend-template/README.md

 ### What's Included

 This template provides:
-- ✅ Complete authentication system with JWT
+- ✅ Complete authentication system with JWT (login, register)
-- ✅ User registration and login endpoints
+- ✅ User registration and admin registration endpoints
-- ✅ Role-based middleware for route protection
+- ✅ Role-based middleware for route protection (Customer, Admin, SuperAdmin)
-- ✅ MongoDB integration with Mongoose
+- ✅ MongoDB integration with Mongoose ODM
-- ✅ TypeScript configuration and build setup
+- ✅ TypeScript configuration with strict type checking
-- ✅ Development and production scripts
+- ✅ Development and production build scripts
+- ✅ Centralized environment configuration with validation
-- ✅ Security best practices implementation
+- ✅ Security best practices (password hashing, JWT tokens)
+- ✅ CORS middleware pre-configured
 - ✅ Clean project structure following MVC pattern
+- ✅ Auto-creation of super admin on first run

 ### Customization Guide

 1. **Update Project Information**
-   - Change the project name in `package.json`
+   - Change the project name and description in `package.json`
-   - Update the database name in your connection string
+   - Update the database name in your `MONGODB_URI` connection string
+   - Configure `CORS_ORIGIN` for your specific domain(s)

 2. **Extend the User Model**
    - Add additional fields to the User schema in `src/models/user.model.ts`
-   - Update registration/login controllers accordingly
+   - Update registration/login controllers in `src/controllers/auth.controller.ts`
+   - Modify the JWT payload in `src/utils/jwt.util.ts` if needed

 3. **Add New Routes**
    - Create new route files in `src/routes/`
    - Add corresponding controllers in `src/controllers/`
-   - Register routes in `src/index.ts`
+   - Register routes in `src/index.ts` (e.g., `app.use("/api/v1/your-route", yourRouter)`)

 4. **Add Middleware**
    - Create custom middleware in `src/middlewares/`
-   - Use existing auth and role middleware as examples
+   - Use existing `auth.middleware.ts` and `role.middleware.ts` as examples
+   - Apply middleware to routes as needed

+5. **Add Services**
+   - Create service files in `src/services/` for business logic
+   - Keep controllers thin by moving complex logic to services

+6. **Add Validators**
+   - Create validation schemas in `src/validators/`
+   - Use libraries like `joi` or `express-validator` for request validation

 ## 🤝 Contributing